-Students will begin the day discussing leadership concepts.
-What makes a good leader?
-What types of leadership are you interested in?
-What leaders are admired in our society?
-Students will also learn the history of women in politics, begin studying communication skills, and meet young women just starting their careers in the public arena.
+Students begin the day discussing leadership concepts and learning about their personal leadership style.
+How does our style impact others?
+How can we identify other’s style and work to collaborate?
+Students will also learn the history of women in politics, begin studying communication skills, and interact with a panel of young women just starting their careers in the public arena.

 The Action Project is introduced!
 Students are divided into four groups – Pro, Con, Media and Legislative Committee.
 These groups each study an issue that has been in the news recently.
-Past Action Projects included Early Learning, Raising the Minimum Wage, and Tuition Lock.
+Past Action Projects included Early Learning, Raising the Minimum Wage, Tuition Lock and the Grocery Tax.
 Students study the issue throughout the week, culminating in a mock Press Conference and Legislative Hearing on Friday.
+No political experience?
+No problem!
+We’ll have an introduction to legislative process before we get started.
 Today’s activities also include meeting some of Idaho’s female Senators and Representatives.

 Professional Standards and Networking are the topics of the day.
-Students will attend a variety of sessions designed to educate and enhance their understanding of navigating the “public” world.
+Students will meet “real world” professionals and share their experiences of transitioning from school to work.
+Bring your resume and questions for one of our favorite instructors.
+We’ll also have a lively discussion about implicit bias.
 Today’s panel will feature locally elected female leaders from throughout Idaho – mayors, city councilors, school board members, etc. The day is capped off with a Networking Reception attended by many of Idaho’s business, political and community leaders.

-Pulling it all together is the goal of the day.
-We’ll review the legislative process and learn procedure, meet policy experts, and learn how to manage our message.
+Pulling the Action Project together is the goal of the day.
+We’ll review the process of testifying at a hearing, learn procedure and meet policy experts that work on our Action Project topic.
 Student’s will also meet women who influence politics outside of the legislature.